Last updated on November 19th, 2023 at 07:56 pm

 Find out more about Black Box Analog Design HG-2MS here.

-Studer’s first ever multi-track tape machine was the J37, it created the lovely saturation sounds on classic albums such as Sgt.
+Studer’s first-ever multi-track tape machine was the J37, it created the lovely saturation sounds on classic albums such as Sgt.
 Pepper’s Lonely Hearts Club Band.
-Waves and Abbey Road Studios have teamed up to create an accurate emulation with an affordable price.
+Waves and Abbey Road Studios have teamed up to create an accurate emulation at an affordable price.

 J37 Tape’s GUI keeps the vintage reel-to-reel look.
 You can adjust the wow, flutter, bias, and speed of the tape machine.
 J37 also offers 3 different eras of EMI tape: 888 (early 60s), 811 (mid 60s), and 815 (early 70s).